nyumathclinic/latex-dtxmk/README.md

     \end{answer}

 Note that a comment with a single percent character would get stripped out and discarded by DocStrip.
 But a double percent gets kept.
-The `hw.sol.tex` file will contain this block:
+The `hw02.sol.tex` file will contain this block:

     \begin{question}